 So there is substantial competition from Guangzhou for nonstop service to every 1st- and 2nd-tier city, and nearly all the 3rd-tier cities inside China.
 As a family traveler, this is what you want to see because domestic-to-domestic connections on any airline in China are not up to Western reliability, especially for non-native Mandarin speakers...

-The budget-flying trend has also spawned several very-low-cost carriers like Spring Airlines; these are akin to Spirit or Ryanair and are very oriented to the Chinese home market, with every service at an added cost and no support toward North American family travelers.
+The budget-flying trend has also spawned several very-low-cost carriers like Spring Airlines and 9 Air; these are akin to Spirit or Ryanair and are very oriented to the Chinese home market, with every service at an added cost and no support toward North American family travelers.

 Passengers arriving from overseas are directed onto the 2nd floor, and follow a long, grey corridor (moving sidewalks are available) to the Immigration counters for passport check.
 As the norm for Asia, this step goes surprisingly quickly - waiting time of 5 - 15 minutes.
 From there, you'll go down to the ground floor and the baggage claim area.

 Hand your Customs form in at the desk on the way out, and you'll be in the arrivals & ground transportation area.

 If you are transferring to a domestic flight, you'll head upstairs into the massive main terminal area.
 Look for the "transfer" counters for your connecting airline to drop your bags and get boarding passes - then go through security and head to your gate.
 Thankfully, English signage is used throughout the terminal.